Davos executives see data theft as too costly, too hard to beat

 Israeli Prime Minister Benjamin Netanyahu waded into the debate at Davos by championing the know-how of Israeli technology companies.
 With the government investing heavily in the area, Israel intended to become one of the top three countries for cyber-security, he said.

-The WEF's annual global risks report, released this week, focussed on the worst-case scenario of a chronic breakdown of security, or so-called "cybergeddon", where hackers would gain the upper hand on legitimate users and major disruptions would become commonplace.
+The WEF's annual global risks report, released this week, focused on the worst-case scenario of a chronic breakdown of security, or so-called "cybergeddon", where hackers would gain the upper hand on legitimate users and major disruptions would become commonplace.

 That eventuality is viewed by the WEF as a distant risk but there is no doubt that confidence is eroding following episodes like Target, which resulted in the theft which included about 40 million credit card and debit card records.